 The hearing nerve sends impulses to the brain, which interprets them as sounds.

 However, after being implanted and given the ability to understand conversations in both quiet and noise, many CI wearers are once again taking part in social gatherings such as dinner with friends and family celebrations.
-Most CI wearers report that they are able to talk on the phone, and enjoy TV and music again.
+Most CI wearers report that they are able to talk on the phone and enjoy TV and music again.
 This not only opens up more opportunities to connect with the world but also provides them more independence to do all the things they want to do.

 Your next step will be to set up a CI evaluation at a cochlear implant center near you to determine if you are a candidate.
-At this point, it is important to learn as much about CI’s as you can.
+At this point, it is important to learn as much about CIs as you can.
 Once you decide to move forward with the process, you will meet with a surgeon to set up a surgery date, and the CI center will look into your insurance for cochlear implant coverage.
-Since a cochlear implant is a medical device, most insurance companies and Medicare will cover most of, if not all, of the cost.
+Since a cochlear implant is a medical device, most insurance companies and Medicare will cover most of, if not all of, the cost.

 Unlike hearing aids, the CI you choose is designed to be with you for life.
 So it’s important to do your research, and choose one that meets your hearing needs and lifestyle.
 When making this decision, be sure to think about your hearing challenges and what you would like to overcome with a CI.

 First and foremost, choose one that can deliver a clear, crisp signal for better understanding of speech, especially in noisy situations.
 It is also important to look for a solution that allows you to hear with both ears.
-This will improve your listening ability in both quiet and noise, and the ability to determine where sounds are coming from.
+This will improve your listening ability in both quiet and noisy environments, and the ability to determine where sounds are coming from.

 It is also important to choose a CI that will allow you to hear your best while doing all the things you need and want to do—whether that is enjoying music, swimming, participating in meetings at work, attending a concert, or talking on the telephone.
-This is all possible with cochlear implants, so take the time to learn about the technology available and speak with your hearing care professionals about your needs and wishes.
+This is all possible with CIs, so take the time to learn about the technology available and speak with your hearing care professionals about your needs and wishes.